 Sometimes DNS servers run into problems, and that stops your Mac from accessing the internet.
 Fortunately, you don’t have to stick with the DNS server used by your ISP; you can choose another.
 One of the best and most popular is Google’s DNS.
 Here’s how to switch to that on your Mac.

-1. Click on the Apple menu and choose System Settings > Wi-Fi, then click Details next to your Wi-Fi network.
+1. Click the Apple menu and choose System Settings > Wi-Fi, then click Details next to your Wi-Fi network.

 2. Click DNS.